Virginia Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

-Open Transport is the most common and affordable option for shipping cars in Virginia.
-Your vehicle travels on an open trailer alongside other cars, exposed to the elements.
-It's a reliable choice for most vehicles and typically costs less than enclosed options.
+Open auto transport is the most common and affordable option.
+Your vehicle travels on an open trailer alongside other cars, exposed to the elements and road conditions.
+It's perfect for most standard vehicles and daily drivers.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.